ksgwxfan/climate-parser/README.md

                   |                  |     1991  148 |               |                 |     1980   11
                   |                  |     2014  148 |               |                 |     2013   11
 ```

-Care was taken with the rankings.
-For monthly records to count, at least 21 days-worth of data must be there.
-For the yearly ranks, over 300 data entries for the year must exist.
-These measures were taken so partial months or years couldn't be presented due to incomplete data.
-For example, if a year had data from January to August, the average temperatures will be warmer than if it had data for the entire year.
-Alternatively, if data for the summer of a year was missing, the average temperatures would be too low.
-These measures aren't technically needed for high-precipitation amounts.

 [&#8679; back to Contents](#contents)

 ### On-the-fly Data retrieval